Penang Island Makkal Sakthi Service Panthal and Palkudam Procession for Thaipusam

 “This is what that has damaged the reputation of the country in the eyes of the world,” he said.

-“Banning is one thing, but the mother of all Indian protests which happened in the March 8 general election, the Makkal Sakthi (people’s power), is the feeling of being sidelined under the New Economic Policy for far too long.
+“Banning Hindraf is one thing, but the mother of all Indian protests which happened in the March 8 general election, the Makkal Sakthi (people’s power), is the feeling of being sidelined under the New Economic Policy for far too long.

-“It is about the desire to be treated equally and to be given a fair share of opportunities in the civil, business and sectors as well as the need to respect their places of worship in terms of indiscriminate demolitions,” he said.
+“It is about the desire to be treated equally and to be given a fair share of opportunities in the civil, business and education sectors as well as the need to respect their places of worship in terms of indiscriminate demolitions,” he said.

 “These are the grouses of the community, no one can imprison this spirit,” he stressed.